 Big Timber, Montana, a community of nearly 2,000 people, is located in the Yellowstone River Valley in south-central Montana.
 Big Timber is the county seat of Sweet Grass County.
 The town is located on I-90, a busy transportation route and Montana’s only east-west interstate highway.
 County population is about 3,800 people.
 The community has excellent schools, clean air, and no congestion, pollution, or big-city crime.
 Big Timber is a friendly town where people still wave at each other when driving down the street.
 Billings, the largest city in Montana, is 80 miles away and Bozeman, a vibrant college town, is only 60 miles away.

-Ideally situated between the Crazy Mountains and Absaroka Mountains Big Timber is an outdoor enthusiast dream.
-Year around activities for people of all ages can be found nearby.
+Ideally situated between the Crazy Mountains and Absaroka Mountains, Big Timber is an outdoor enthusiast's dream.
+Year-round activities for people of all ages can be found nearby.
 Fly-fishing on the local Boulder and Yellowstone Rivers is a popular pastime.
 Nearby warm water fisheries include Deadman’s Basin and Martinsdale Reservoir.
-Endless day hike opportunities can be found within a short drive or right in town at one of the several local parks.
+Endless hiking opportunities can be found within a short drive or right in town at one of the several local parks.
 If hunting is the recreational pursuit you desire, Big Timber and Sweet Grass County won’t let you down.
 Hunting for elk, deer, antelope and upland birds can be done on much of the public land in the county.

 Big Timber gets its name from the large Cottonwood trees William Clark noted on the famous Lewis and Clark Expedition.
-More about the history of Big Timber, Sweet Grass County and surrounding area can be found at the Crazy Mountain Museum on the edge of town.
+More about the history of Big Timber, Sweet Grass County, and the surrounding area can be found at the Crazy Mountain Museum on the edge of town.
 Art galleries and boutique shops dot historic McLeod Street.
-A small movie theater shows family friendly new releases.
 A busy Adult Education program offers classes of all types, from baking and woodworking to first AID and Facebook advertising.
 Community events such as rodeos and parades take place all year and volunteer opportunities are endless.